+Notes: add blinding in the methods (for the OXTR-KO)

 Discussion 949 words

 Our findings provide compelling evidence that oxytocin signaling in the anterior olfactory cortex modulates social cognitions that are crucial for the formation of stable social relationships in mice.
 Specifically, while OXTRΔAON mutants displayed intact social motivation and dyadic interactions, they failed to integrate into stable, highly interconnected social subgroups, or "rich clubs".